Spring Birding Basics Classes

 Bird Seed Sale

-WVWA offers two Bird Seed Sales during the year - February and October.
+WVWA offers one Bird Seed Sales during the year in November or December.
 Order high quality birdseed appropriate to the birds found in the Wissahickon Watershed.
 All sales support WVWA stewardship efforts.

 Teams of bird enthusiasts canvass the entire Wissahickon Watershed in this friendly and fun competition to identify as many bird species within a two-day time period.
 Birders of all ages and skill levels are encouraged to join the fun, bird as much or as little as they choose to and enjoy the camaraderie of their fellow birders.
 Teams use a checklist to record their sightings; following the event the lists get complied both by species and by locations (see below).
 The combined teams generally identify 120 -130 species!

 Interested in knowing which birds will be migrating through our area, and when?
 Check out Cornell's BirdCast, where regional predictions are posted each week during spring and fall migration.